easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### openkim-models

 Open Knowledgebase of Interatomic Models.
 OpenKIM is an API and a collection of interatomic models (potentials) for atomistic simulations.
 It is a library that can be used by simulation programs to get access to the models in the OpenKIM database.
-This EasyBuild installs the models.
+This SimpleBuild installs the models.
 The API itself is in the kim-api package.

 *homepage*: <https://openkim.org/>